Laboratory of Space Systems

 Laboratory of Space propulsion

-- Design and construction of sounding rockets
+- Design of plasma thrusters

-- Numerical simulation of plasma thrusters for small satellites
+- Design of subsystems for plasma thrusters

 Laboratory of ipervelocity impact